 Application Deadline: November 1, 2018

-Applications are accepted through the School of Education Office of the Dean.
-Applicants must download the application and submit (hardcopy or via email) the completed application with an essay of intent, 1 academic reference, and a copy of past grades and current course registration.
-(Handwritten applications are acceptable).
+Applications are accepted through the School of Education Office of the Dean during open application periods only.
+Applicants must submit a completed application form with an essay of intent, one academic reference, and a copy of past grades and current course registration.
+Handwritten applications are acceptable.

 Email Tamara Horstman-Riphahn